Acaippa/Pug-and-Mysql/README.md

   res.redirect("/home")
 })
 ```
 When deleting a user, we first need to let the client know what users are already on the database.
-So in nodejs we just return deleteusers.pug with all the users currently on the database.
+So in Nodejs we just return deleteusers.pug with all the users currently on the database.

 (server.js)